WhiteCloudsBook/web-forestry/content/index.md

 ---
 title: Home
 description: home page for the White Clouds Sci-fi novel by Yoav Niran
 crowdFundingText: Your help is needed!
-Crowdfunding project coming soon...
+Crowd-funding project coming soon...
 banner: "/v1597784586/site/banner_xmi4qj.png"
 readBookText: Click here to read the first part of the book on Wattpad
 readBookUrl: https://www.wattpad.com/story/212341112-white-clouds